kirafanautodec/Kirafan_AutoSub/README.md

 ## Dependence
 python3, opencv2, Pillow, ffmpeg

+## Comment
+Please put your favourite font in 'usr/font.ttf'

 I used h264_nvenc, if your PC do not support that please change ffmpeg parameters in applysub.py